mscarey/AuthoritySpoke/docs/guides/introduction.rst

-And the second step relies on the result of the first step to reach the further result of "absence of the Fact that was copyrightable".
+And the second step relies on the result of the first step to reach the further result of "absence of the Fact that" a generic Entity was "copyrightable".

 .. code-block:: python